Parita2910/ParitaBookStore/ParitaBookStore/Readme.txt

 9:06 - default project is ParitaBookStore so it showing error 9:06 - select the ParitaBooks.DataAccess
-9:07 - run the command add-migration AddDefaultIdentityMigration my migration folder name is :- 20211115021125_AddDefaultIdentityMigration 9:20 - to update the database run the command - update-database 9:20 - successfully build
+9:07 - run the command add-migration AddDefaultIdentityMigration
+//my migration folder name is :- 20211115021125_AddDefaultIdentityMigration 9:20 - to update the database run the command - update-database 9:20 - successfully build
 9:21 - checked the updated table in SQL server object explorer